mountaniol/pepa/README.md

 reads data from another file descriptor (another pipe), and writes it to the socket.

 To compile, type "make" and run it without any arguments to print a help message.
-Enjoy!
+To compile static version, type "make clean all -f Makefile.static" Enjoy!